Nick Suriano: 2022

 On November 28, 2021, it was revealed that Suriano had transferred to the University of Michigan and would compete at 125 pounds for the Michigan Wolverines in his return to college wrestling.
 Suriano went 8–0 during regular season before claiming his third Big Ten Conference championship.
 The top-seed, he went straight to the finals despite facing and beating returning NCAA finalist Brandon Courtney and returning All-American Sam Latona.
 Suriano won his second National title by beating fellow New Jersey native Pat Glory, capping off his college career.

+2024

+Suriano won the gold medal in the men's 61 kg event at the 2024 Pan American Wrestling Championships held in Acapulco, Mexico.